datneuro/Immunoproteasome_PD/README.md

 ## **📖 Citation**
 If you use this repository, please cite our work:
-> **Pathological role of immunoproteasome PSMB8 in Parkinson's disease: A link between α-synuclein aggregation and immune activation**, Huu Dat Nguyen et al., eBiomedicine, 2025
+> **Pathological role of immunoproteasome PSMB8 in Parkinson's disease: A link between α-synuclein aggregation and immune activation**, Huu Dat Nguyen et al., eBiomedicine, Volume 121, 105990, 2025
 >
 >
 📜 **License**: GPL-3.0 License